Blueberry And Lemon Sourdough Babka

 This Blueberry And Lemon Sourdough Babka is next-level delicious.
 It is filled with a generous amount of blueberry lemon filling and glazed with a simple lemon syrup.
 Best enjoyed alongside a cup of freshly brewed black coffee.

-This recipe has five parts: the levain, tangzhong, main dough, blueberry and lemon filling, and the simple lemon syrup.
-Make sure to scroll down for the complete recipe and check out the Baker’s Timeline to help plan out your bake.
+This recipe has five parts: the levain, tangzhong, main dough, blueberry and lemon filling, and simple lemon syrup.
+Make sure to scroll down for the complete recipe and check out the Bakers Schedule to help you plan your bake.

 blueberry lemon sourdough babka